 - FIDO-related data must not be used to identify a user outside the scope of a FIDO operation or an identification procedure the user requests and expects, such as a system login.

-- Biometric data, its measurements and derivatives thereof must be protected so that it cannot be accessed by the authenticator or by the computer.
+- Biometric data, its measurements and derivatives must be protected so that the authenticator or computer cannot access it.

 - FIDO-related data must be protected against unauthorised access or disclosure.